SylvainLano/VoyageVue/README.md

 ## Development

+### DONES
+- Showing number of destinations availables in each category on World Map
+- Showing number of starred and banned destination over the total on mobiles
+- Reduced the size of the bottom name and country of the destination

 ### Todos
 - Add more destinations of course !

 ### Futures developments and ideas
 - Possibility to download a file with all the user data to recover it later or elsewhere
-- Create a link on the country name to show destinations in the same country
+- Create a link on the country name to show destinations in the same country or area
 - Tag a destination as "Visited"
 - Earn badges or achievements by visiting countries, or all destinations in a country

-## Destinations presented (15 total)
+## Destinations presented (24 total)
 - Kyoto, Japan (jp-001)
 - Paris, France (fr-001)
 - Dublin, Ireland (ir-001)